schleyk/dockerfiles/nextcloud/README.md

 You will have to deploy a Solr server, I've shown an example above with docker-compose.
 Once Nextant app is installed, go to "additional settings" in your admin pannel and use http://solr:8983/solr as "Adress of your Solr Servlet".
 There you go!

 ### Tip : how to use occ command
 There is a script for that, so you shouldn't bother to log into the container, set the right permissions, and so on.
-Just use `docker exec -ti nextcloud occ command`.
+Just use `docker-compose exec nextcloud occ command`.

 ### Reverse proxy
 Of course you can use your own solution! nginx, Haproxy, Caddy, h2o, Traefik...